 We warrant that we will comply with the Customer Owned Banking Code of Practice.
-Please see the section About the Customer Owned Banking Code of Practice at the end of these Conditions of Use for more detail.
+You can download a copy of the Customer Owned Banking Code of Practice at: www.customerownedbanking.asn.au

 EPAYMENTS CODE

 We warrant that we will comply with the ePayments Code.